atombrenner/aws-image-optimizer/README.md

 Convert and crop large images to optimized formats like webp or avif to reduce image size.
 Works well with [focus point cropping](https://github.com/atombrenner/focus-crop-react) to arbitrary aspect ratios.

+## Architecture

+The architecture is very similar to what is written in this [AWS blog post](https://aws.amazon.com/blogs/networking-and-content-delivery/image-optimization-using-amazon-cloudfront-and-aws-lambda/).

 ## Prerequisites

 - run `npm ci`

 ## Caveats

-If you build this on a non-Linux environment, adjust the build process to include the correct native sharp and libvips library in the bundle.
+If you build on a non-Linux environment, adjust the build process to include the correct native sharp and libvips library in the lambda artifact.
 See `infrastructure/zip.ts` and package.json prezip script.

 ## Commands